Shared Biology Across Disorders

 Platform Leads: Russell Schachar, Jennifer Crosbie, Elizabeth Kelley

 Platform Investigators: Evdokia Anagnostou, Jessica Brian, Deryk Beal, Stelios Georgiades, Noam Soreni, Rob Nicolson, Ryan Stevenson, Paul Arnold, Alice Charach, Peter Szatmari

 Many different factors may lead to a neurodevelopmental disorder.
 Only some individuals with a neurodevelopmental disorder have a known genetic cause, while others do not.
 Epigenetics can help to fill this knowledge gap.
 Epigenetics refers to mechanisms that modify DNA and proteins affecting its shape.
 These modifications regulate gene expression in cells without changing the primary DNA sequence.
-A group of genes known as epigenes regulate gene expression through these mechanisms.
+A group of genes known as epigenes regulates gene expression through these mechanisms.
 Epigenes drive normal development by programming unique patterns of modifications in each cell type in the body.
 Such modifications can be altered by mutations in epigenes or by environmental factors such as diet or drugs.
 Mutations in epigenes have been associated with altered neurodevelopment.
-For example, these mutations have been found in people with intellectual disability or autism.
+For example, these mutations have been found in people with intellectual disabilities or autism.
 Epigenetic alterations can be measured by the extent of DNA methylation on different genes.
-Characterizing DNA methylation in disorders can be help us understand what causes them.
-The patterns of DNA methylation also provides unique biological signatures.
+Characterizing DNA methylation in disorders can help us understand what causes them.
+The patterns of DNA methylation also provide unique biological signatures.
 These signatures can be combined with data from other research platforms to help define clinically relevant subtypes of neurodevelopmental disorders.
 These epigenetic alterations may also help to identify new therapeutic targets.

 Platform Lead: Rosanna Weksberg